CsakEgyBago/RawrCraftMods/README.md

 **Gardens of the Dead** — Adds two new eerie Nether biomes filled with unique flora and fungi.

+**Nether Weather** — Adds dynamic weather events to the Nether dimension, making it more unpredictable and dangerous.

 **BCLib & WunderLib** — Libraries used by Better End and Gardens of the Dead to function.

+---

+## 🦖 Mobs & Wildlife

+**Alex's Mobs** — Adds over 80 real-world and fantasy creatures across all biomes and dimensions.
+Each mob has unique behaviours, drops, and interactions.

+**Alex's Caves** — Adds unique underground cave biomes, each with its own ecosystem, atmosphere, and creatures.
+A massive expansion to underground exploration.

+**Fowl Play** — Expands avian wildlife with new bird species that spawn naturally across various biomes.

 ---